spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

    d. ``state_coeff`` is the reservoir 'efficienty' (always 1, meaning that there aren't any loses).
    e. ``node_state_cap`` is the maximum level of the reservoirs.

-   To do this in one single step, simply select ``node`` in the *Object tree* and paste the follwing values in the first empty cell:
+   To do this in one single step, simply select ``node`` in the *Object tree* and paste the following values in the first empty cell:

    .. literalinclude:: data/cs-a5-node-parameter-values.txt